aws/aws-eks-best-practices/content/cost_optimization/cost-effective.md

 ```

-### Use LimitRanges and Resource Quotas - to help manage costs by constraining the amount of resources allocated at an Namespace level
+### Use LimitRanges and Resource Quotas to help manage costs by constraining the amount of resources allocated at an Namespace level

-From the [Kubernetes documentation](https://kubernetes.io/docs/concepts/policy/limit-range/) - By default, containers run with unbounded compute resources on a Kubernetes cluster.
+By default, containers run with unbounded compute resources on a Kubernetes cluster.
 With resource quotas, cluster administrators can restrict resource consumption and creation on a namespace basis.
 Within a namespace, a Pod or Container can consume as much CPU and memory as defined by the namespace’s resource quota.
 There is a concern that one Pod or Container could monopolize all available resources.

 Kubernetes controls the allocation of resources such as CPU, memory, PersistentVolumeClaims and others using Resource Quotas and Limit Ranges.
 ResourceQuota is at the Namespace level, while a LimitRange applies at an container level.